 Meniscus tear recovery time varies for each patient depending on injury severity and type of meniscus surgery performed by Dr. Provencher.
 Many patients can expect a full return to normal activities within six weeks following a partial meniscectomy, while an arthroscopic or open torn meniscus treatment usually takes 12-16 weeks before a patient can return to pre-injury athletic level.

-To learn more about meniscus surgery, or for additional resources on surgical torn meniscus treatment techniques, please contact Dr. Matthew Provencher, orthopedic knee surgeon serving the Vail, Aspen and Denver, Colorado communities.
+To learn more about meniscus surgery, or for additional resources on surgical torn meniscus treatment techniques, please contact Dr. Matthew Provencher, orthopedic knee surgeon serving the Vail, Aspen, Colorado Springs and Denver, Colorado communities.